varunhande/product-search-architecture/README.md

     - `inverted_index.py`: Creates an inverted index of products for calculating BM25 scores
     - `environment.yml`: A yaml file containing all the requirements for the project
 - `model/`: Model for calculating BM25 scores
-    - `bm25.py`: Calculates BM25 scores and ranks the top 10 items
+    - `bm25.py`: Calculates BM25 scores and ranks the top n items
-    - `BERT.py`: Computes embeddings and calculates cosine similarity score and ranks the top 10 items
+    - `BERT.py`: Computes embeddings and calculates cosine similarity score and ranks the top n items
 - `dag/`: Airflow DAG for orchestrating the pipeline
     - `search_engine_dag.py`: Defines the DAG and tasks for the search engine pipeline